Edward John Horan: Bishop

 In 1858 Horan was appointed fourth bishop of Kingston to succeed Patrick Phelan.
 He was consecrated on 1 May at St Patrick’s Church in Quebec.

 Bishop Horan was one of the founders of the Sisters of Providence of St. Vincent de Paul.
-In 1861 he negotiated an agreement with the Sisters of Providence (Montreal) and Bishop Bourget for the sisters to establish a temporary house in Kingston to receive postulants and train them in both religious life and social service, afterwhich they would return to Montreal.
+In 1861 he negotiated an agreement with the Sisters of Providence (Montreal) and Bishop Bourget for the sisters to establish a temporary house in Kingston to receive postulants and train them in both religious life and social service, after which they would return to Montreal.

 In 1867 he was named a director of the Université Laval.
 He was good friends with John A. Macdonald, among other political figures.

 His health began to fail.
 Horan resigned as bishop on 28 May 1874.
 He died on February 15, 1875, and was laid to rest with the previous Bishops of Kingston in the vault below St. Mary’s Cathedral.